vegaprotocol/documentation/docs/concepts/vega-protocol.md

 The remaining, model specific parameters are covered below.

-:::note Further reading
+:::note Go deeper
-**[Margins and Credit Risk on Vega](https://vega.xyz/papers/margins-and-credit-risk.pdf)** - Note, a position size of 1 is assumed throughout the research paper.
+**[Margins and Credit Risk on Vega ↗](https://vega.xyz/papers/margins-and-credit-risk.pdf)** - Note, a position size of 1 is assumed throughout the research paper.
 :::

 #### Log-normal risk model